PyICe-ADI/PyICe/docs/tutorials/tutorial_8_bench_config_management.rst

 There are two main files a test will have to import in order to use these services: bench_configuration_management, and lab_components.
 The bench_configuration_management file defines what a bench component is and allows for assigning connections.
 The lab_components is an ever growing list of available components anyone can use.

 Bench_configuration_management has the following classes:

 *bench_config_component
 	This is the base class for all components added to your bench, whether imported from lab_components or created for a project.
 For example, the lab_components includes a *one_channel_power_supply*.
 This component has a single terminal called "VOUT1".
 Using lab_components as an example, each project will likely make custom components to include in their bench as part of their infrastructure.
-Alternately, a PyICe contributor can add a new instrument to lab_components and submit a pull request on GitHub to expand the list of available components for future projects.
+Alternatively, a PyICe contributor can add a new instrument to lab_components and submit a pull request on GitHub to expand the list of available components for future projects.
 *component_collection
 	This creates a dictionary to which the instruments are added by the add_component() method.
 *connection_collection